 Just because an employee is no longer with your organization, it doesn’t mean that your fiduciary responsibilities are complete.
-If your former employee leaves a 401(k) balance in your plan, you and the company are still required to look after it.
+You and your company, as fiduciaries, are obligated to manage any remaining 401(k) balances of former employees.
 One of the many reasons to keep an eye on terminated employees with balances is that they count towards “eligible participants” when determining if your plan is to be considered a “large plan” that requires an audit.
+Fortunately, there are some things you can do to reduce participant count related to balances of terminated employees:

-- If a terminated employee has a balance of $5,000 or less, you may be able to force them out of the plan.
+- If a terminated employee has a balance of $7,000 or less, you may be able to force them out of the plan.
 This ability needs to be allowed in your plan document, but it is a relatively easy amendment if it’s not allowed currently.
 After a 30-day written notice to the terminated employee, your TPA & recordkeeper will coordinate the roll out of the balance from your plan.
 When this occurs, the terminated employee’s savings are automatically rolled into an IRA in their name.
 The IRA provider notifies the employee about the transfer and how to access their new account.

-- If a terminated employee has a balance greater than $5,000, you can’t directly force them out of your plan.
+- If a terminated employee has a balance greater than $7,000, you can’t directly force them out of your plan.
 Instead, you can start an outreach program to the terminated participant to encourage them to review their options.
 The outreach program can include calling them, sending letters, and providing additional information about their options of rolling out or remaining in the plan.

 - Use certified mail and retain documentation that the terminated employee is no longer at the address of record.